 This trail is one of the most popular trails in Badger Creek Wilderness.
 It is usually best to hike during the period of June-September.
 This trail makes an excellent backpack route as there are more than a dozen campsites along the trail; also you come across many different forest types.
 From oak thickets to sub alpine fir meadows at Badger Lake.
 Visitors can try to catch small rainbow trout in Badger Creek, as it runs along the entire length of the trail.
 Large natural rock formations are along the lower section of this trail.

-This trail begins at Bonney Meadows Campground (5,300’) and ends at Crane Creek Trail #478 (4,050’).
+This trail begins at Bonney Meadows Campground (5,300’) and ends at Road 4880.
 From Bonney Meadows Campground, head northwest on this trail and after 0.2 mile the trail reaches Hidden Meadows Trail #472.
 Continue descending north on this trail 0.2 mile where the trail turns and begins to head southeast.
 The trail levels out slightly for the next 0.7 mile before descending 0.5 to Boulder Lake.
-From Boulder Lake, continue southeast 0.1 mile to Little Boulder Trail #463A.
-Turn left (east) and continue 0.4 miles to Forest Road 4880 where trail ends.
+From Boulder Lake, continue southeast 0.3 mile to Little Boulder Trail #463A.
+Turn left (east) and continue 0.5 miles to Forest Road 4880 where trail ends.
 The trail may also be accessed from the 4880 Road east of Boulder Lake and continue on to Bonney Meadows from the lake.
 Link to Trail Description and Map (PDF File)

 This trail offers a rare panorama of the Columbia River Plateau and the Badger Creek Wilderness.
 It overlooks every Cascade peak from the Three Sisters to Mount Rainier.
 Excellent views of wildflowers usually between May-June.